Why Georgia’s new election rules have local officials worried

 “I just wish that the State Election Board would have a little bit more faith in us and what we do,” she says.

-A controversial 2021 election reform law passed by Republicans included a provision allowing Georgia citizens to challenge any voter registrations they believe may be invalid.
+A controversial 2021 election reform law passed by Republicans included a provision allowing Georgia citizens to challenge the validity of an unlimited number of voter registrations.
 GOP activists have seized on it to challenge tens of thousands in the state, forcing understaffed county offices to spend hours slogging through paperwork to see which if any have merit.
 It’s overwhelmed some offices, especially in Democratic parts of the state where the activists have trained their fire.
 Another provision hanging over them: If the State Election Board determines county officials are failing to do their jobs properly, the board can take over running that county’s elections.

 Election workers face threats